-Just built two RS-485 adapters (version 2) and decided to write little note about RS-485 bus (and differential line) theory plus perform some testing of the devices.
+Just built two RS-485 adapters (version 2) and decided to write a little note about the RS-485 bus (and differential line) theory plus perform some testing of the devices.
 This material mostly interesting for newbies.

 At the end of this article, you can find a funny way to test these devices 🙂

-Present adapters are based on the USB to serial converter which means that for computer’s OS these devices is just a serial interface.
+Present adapters are based on the USB to serial converter which means that for computer’s OS these devices are just a serial interface.
 Every byte written to the interface is transferred as is and should be received on the other end of this “pipe”.

 Of course, RS-485 is nothing to deal with transmission protocols.

-This standard defines only an electrical differential line with transmitter, receivers, line termination, etc. What is actually on the line is defined by the top-level application.
+This standard defines only an electrical differential line with a transmitter, receivers, line termination, etc. What is actually on the line is defined by the top-level application.

 Let’s do some experiments.

-Connect the adapter to the Linux PC and run ‘dmesg‘ command to find file name of the device.
+Connect the adapter to the Linux PC and run ‘dmesg‘ command to find the file name of the device.
 If everything is ok there must something like /dev/ttyUSBX, where X is a number of the device.